uddeepyalamanchili/spring_crud_app/README.md

 • this script will connect to our cluster via rancher, remove the old deployment if exists and deploy with the updated yaml files

-# Springboot: Development and Deployment of a Spring Boot Application
+# Springboot Guide: Development and Deployment of a Spring Boot Application

 ### **Project Initialization and Configuration**